Teacher Assessed Grades

 The current proposed timeline for the teacher assessed grades is outlined below with commentary of how GO 4 Schools can support each phase:

-Date/period Description
+Date/period | Description |

-From 8th March Returning to school – students would continue with their education during this academic year.
+Returning to school – students would continue with their education during this academic year.

-By May half term Students would be assessed by their teachers.
+Students would be assessed by their teachers.

-By 18th June Schools submit grades to the exam boards.
+Schools submit grades to the exam boards.
 Consultation on how GCSE, AS and A level grades should be awarded in summer 2021.

-Throughout June External quality assurance by the exam boards
+External quality assurance by the exam boards

-Most likely in early July Results issued to students once the QA process is complete.
+Results issued to students once the QA process is complete.

-Immediately following the issue of results Student appeals submitted immediately and would first be considered by schools and colleges
+Student appeals submitted immediately and would first be considered by schools and colleges

 GO 4 Schools Online markbooks capture assessment data that fits the context of your curriculum with live tracking so your teachers can respond and make better decisions for their students.
 Removing the need for spreadsheets in silos and bringing greater consistency to the impact of your curriculum delivery.